 There are two major forms of Adderall and the duration of the effects will depend on the form you are taking.
 The first is the immediate-release version, also sometimes referred to as Adderall IR; and the second is the extended-release version, or also known as Adderall XR.

-It is important to note that these durations are just approximations because several variables affect the duration of how long someone will feel the effects of taking Adderall.
+It is important to note that these durations are just approximations because several variables affect how long Adderall will affect you or how long Adderall stays in your body.
 The effects can be different depending on the person’s drug tolerance, weight, height, stomach content before and after taking the drug, if the person has ADHD or not, sleep patterns, etc.

 Is it safe to take Adderall to improve your performance?